About this data

 Peak aurora hours are between 10 pm and 2 am local time, when magnetic midnight aligns with solar midnight at your longitude.

-Everything you need to know about the northern lights and how to see them.
+Everything you need to know about the aurora and how to see it.